Last updated April 18, 2026

 | Submitted | Agent has submitted the commission through JourneyFuse |

-| Received | Supplier payment has been recorded and matched |
+| Received | Supplier payment has been recorded and matched, but not yet finalized |

 | Agent Payable | Ready to be included in an agent payout |